chinamike65/hugo-tuolesi/content/book2/book2en.md

 At that time, he made Mandala offerings and used the Bodhi Meridian on his right hand to rub the Mandala Plate until the skin around the Bodhi Meridian was completely broken and bleeding, and even the bones inside could be seen, to this extent.

-Master Tsongkhapa made Mandala offerings a million times, accumulating a lot of good fortune, and dedicating this blessing to the disciples who studied with Master Tsongkhapa in the Gelug Sect and the guardian of Gelug Teachers of teaching.
+Master Tsongkhapa made Mandala offerings a million times, accumulating a lot of good fortune, and dedicating this blessing to the disciples who studied with Master Tsongkhapa in the Gelug school and the guardian of Gelug Teachers of teaching.

 Because the blessing of Tsongkhapa's devotion is very, very large, the Gelugpa is usually richer.

-Gelug sect monasteries, Gelug sect disciples, and Gelug sect guardians are usually relatively wealthy, which is somewhat different from other sects.
+Gelug school monasteries, Gelug school disciples, and Gelug school guardians are usually relatively wealthy, which is somewhat different from other schools.

 This is the reason why Master Tsongkhapa's Mandala offering  was blessed.